unixcarbide/coney_island_snowplow/README.md

 The tool can be 3d printed in any material you commonly print.
 Examples in pictures here were printed in ASA, but because this is basically just a handle, you can use PLA, PETG, or ABS, or any other relatively solid filament.
 (TPU and the like would not work.)

-- The print was designed to be printed without supports, with it's butt end on the printbed
+- The print was designed to be printed without supports, with it's tail end on the printbed, threaded end up.
+- The examples were printed with a 5mm brim, this is suggested but not necessary.
 - The threaded end was deisgned to accept a common soda bottle cap, so you can easily store your pins inside![](images/IMG_7852.jpg)

+> [!NOTE]
+> One printing tip: Getting the threads size to match a soda bottle may prove tricky, depending on shrinkage for your material.
+It's a good idea to slice and print just the top of the print, to make sure the threads size is OK for your cap!
+Shrinking/enlarging the print by a few percent shouldn't appreciably change the pin-holding groove size.

 ### How to use the Tool